 As far as electrical devices go, the AM 403 is very simple.
 Essentially, the the inputs are voltage divided to bring them down to an acceptable level for the transformer to deal with.
 The transformer then converts a high impedance unbalanced signal into a low impedance balanced one, ready to be connected to an XLR mic input on a mixer or recording console.
 Simple, clean and effective.

 The quality of the transformers (which I can't comment on) would be the only potentially limiting factor.
 However, given that the quoted frequency response is 30Hz to 30KHz (+0/-1 dB), it's not looking at all shoddy.
-Being a transformer coupled device however, there is likely to be some inherent distortion.
-Though there are no distortion figures provided (which seems to be quite common for DI boxes).
-There should be THD figures for such devices.
+Being a transformer coupled device however, there is likely to be some inherent distortion, though there are no distortion figures provided (which seems to be quite common for DI boxes).
+There really should be THD figures for such devices.

 See also - Amplifier Dummy Load for use with a Direct Inject (DI) Box